honzajavorek/honzajavorek.cz/content/2020-02-04_how-i-consume-content.md

 ![Starting a podcast in 2019]({static}/images/podcast-2019.gif) Starting a podcast in 2019 ([source](https://twitter.com/MCamerlengo/status/1185376018808430596))

 I think people like podcasts because they can listen to them while they do other stuff, like driving or walking.
 Doesn't work for me.
 I don't drive.
 I don't commute.
 I don't usually wear headphones while walking.
-I tried listening to a spoken word while I was washing dishes, but often I misheard something or my brain strode away and I needed to rewind, which is annoying.
+I tried listening to a spoken word while I was washing dishes, but often I misheard something or my brain strode away and I needed to "rewind", which is annoying.

 **I do read while walking**.
 Perhaps if I switched to podcasts, I'd be less anti-social pedestrian, bumping into fewer people and ignoring less of my friends' greetings.
 Hmm.
 No. I think if I'm to wear headphones while walking, I'd rather pay for something which reads out loud polished texts.
 Listening to slowly-paced random chatters (with occasional coughing), which is what podcasts are, is just inefficient.